Pseudopulex

 Pseudopulex is an extinct genus of primitive fleas that lived between the Middle Jurassic and Early Cretaceous periods in what is now modern-day China.
 The Latin root for the name Pseudopulex roughly translates to "false fleas".
+Despite this, they are true fleas (belonging to the order Siphonaptera).

 Discovery

 There are currently four identified species in this genus: Pseudopulex jurassicus, Pseudopulex magnus, Pseudopulex wangi, and Pseudopulex tanlan.
 The majority of current research focuses on P. jurassicus and P. magnus.

 Fossils of P. jurassicus date back to the middle Jurassic age of the Jiulongshan Formation in China, around 165 million years ago, while P. magnus was discovered from the Early Cretaceous Yixian Formation, around 125 million years ago.
 Currently, there have been a total of six other flea-like fossils that have been discovered along with this genus.